qiqian/ArcadeCollision/README.md

 ### Lockstep and frame synchronization

-ArcCollision is designed to be the deterministic collision subsystem inside a lockstep or rollback game.
+ArcadeCollision is designed to be the deterministic collision subsystem inside a lockstep or rollback game.
 For a fixed library version and backend, given all of the following:

 - identical shape data, filters, `Angle32.Raw` values, and Transform input bits;
 - the same fixed-timestep call sequence;